AdrienFabre/CV/README.md

 #### Analytical thinker

 My experiences are very diverse, also because my journey is self-funded.
 I worked during my studies and at some point, I could have meetings during the day with Oxford Business School MBA students, emerging social entrepreneurs, while on the evening I was working with people from low wage European countries trying to climb the social ladder.
 This diversity enriched my perspectives, it enabled me to quickly understand the big picture as well as the details of a situation.
-Collaborators in various projects highlighted my abilities to research, to analyze data, to make decisions, to think critically, to be creative and to communicate efficiently.
+Collaborators in various projects highlighted my abilities to research, to analyze data, to make decisions, to think critically, to be creative and to communicate efficiently thanks to this understanding.

 #### Problem solver

 My experience at the Makers software engineering bootcamp strongly enhanced my problem solving skills, notably my process of breaking down tasks into small pieces.
-As an example I got very good feedback on this skill when I was able to facilitate the collaborative process to create user stories, draw diagrams and create the tickets by recording on a white board our collective discussions.
-Also, working alone, with a pair, with a mentor or with a mentee were very interesting ways to learn from other problem solving methodologies, at each step of the TDD, debugging or refactoring process.
+As an example, I got very good feedback on this skill when I was able to facilitate the collaborative process to create user stories, draw diagrams and create the tickets by recording on a white board our collective discussions.
+Also, working alone, with a pair, with a mentor or with a mentee were very interesting ways to learn from other problem solving methodologies, at each step of the TDD, debugging or refactoring process, I enriched my own process.
 Finally, I digged into every step of my process in my [Makers portfolio](https://github.com/AdrienFabre/makers_coding_bootcamp_portfolio).

 ## Education